Quantum natural gradient generalised to noisy and non-unitary circuits: Quantum Fisher information and natural gradient

 \subsection{Natural gradient descent for arbitrary quantum states}

-We are now equipped to propose our generalisation of the natural gradient evolution from Eq.~\eqref{naturalgradEvo} using the quantum generalisation of $\cf$, the quantum Fisher information matrix, which by definition quantifies parameter sensitivity of the quantum states via the probability distributions they produce.

-Our aim is, e.g., to minimise the expectation value $E(\underline{\theta}) =\tr[ \rho(\underline{\theta}) \mathcal{H} ]$ of a Hermitian observable $\mathcal{H}$ over the parameters $\underline{\theta}$ using a variational quantum circuit that depends on these parameters \footnote{note that our general technique is not limited to expectation values, but can also be applied to arbitrary cost functions that depend on the parameters }.
+We are now equipped to propose our generalisation of the natural gradient evolution from Eq.~\eqref{naturalgradEvo}.
+Our aim is, e.g., to minimise the expectation value $E(\underline{\theta}) =\tr[ \rho(\underline{\theta}) \mathcal{H} ]$ of a Hermitian observable $\mathcal{H}$ over the parameters $\underline{\theta}$ using a variational quantum circuit that depends on these parameters.
 This circuit produces the quantum states $\rho(\underline{\theta}) = \Phi(\underline{\theta}) \, \rho_0$ via a mapping as discussed in Sec~\ref{circuitSec} and might, for example, involve non-unitary transformations due to experimental imperfections or indeed intentional non-unitary elements, such as measurements.
 We now state our main result, the quantum natural gradient update rule as a direct quantum analogue of Eq.~\ref{naturalgradEvo}. \begin{result} The natural gradient update rule for parameters $\underline{\theta} = (\theta_1, \theta_2 \dots \theta_\nu)^T$ of a variational quantum circuit is obtained as